Authorization

 To delete an API key:

-1. From the API Keys page, locate the key you plan to delete.
+1. On the API Keys page, locate the key you plan to delete.

 2. Select the three-dot icon in the Actions column.